 Facebook uses machine learning to scan the characteristics of the users in the source audience.
-It then finds other users who share similar characteristics and adds them to your lookalike audience.
+It then finds other users with similar characteristics and adds them to your lookalike audience.

 6. Study the different ad placements and Facebook Ad types

-Facebook Ads can appear in a variety of different places across Facebook’s web properties.
+Facebook Ads can appear in various places across Facebook’s web properties.

 When you create a campaign, you can have Facebook select placements for you by selecting Automated Placements.